-“Overall, I encourage folks to make an attempt to see their PCP first for any non-threatening issue, as this doctor knows you best, and continuity of that relationship makes for the best, most ideal care,” says David Della Lana, MD, a family medicine physician with Kauai Medical Clinic’s Urgent Care team.
+“Overall, I encourage folks to make an attempt to see their PCP first for any non-threatening issue, as this doctor knows you best, and continuity of that relationship makes for the best, most ideal care,” says Dr. Owen Prentice, an emergency medicine physician with Kauai Medical Clinic’s Urgent Care team.

-“If your PCP is unavailable, I would advise patients go to urgent care if their problem is not life-threatening,” Della Lana says.
+“If your PCP is unavailable, I would advise patients go to urgent care if their problem is not life-threatening,” Prentice says.
 “We will do our best to help you right on the spot, and if we can’t, we’ll get you to the appropriate doctor or place of care ASAP.”

 Urgent Care Clinic

 Urgent care clinics offer quality care on a walk-in basis and are open during extended evening and weekend hours.
 For added convenience, most urgent care clinics typically have radiology and laboratory services available.